Sean-Mc-Mahon/inner-purr/README.md

 - Product cards of products added through the django admin or via the add_product page are displayed here.
 The images are links to individual products.
 A super user has options to edit or delete products here.
 - The index page has a search bar, filter and sort feature.
 The search feature searches for keywords in titles and descriptions.
 If a user performs a search they will be able to sort the search results.
 - The sort feature allows users to sort the results by A-Z, Z-A, price, category and rating.
-- The filter allows users to display recipes under the categories set out using django admin.
+- The filter allows users to display products under the categories set out using django admin.

 ### Help Us
 - Volunteering roles as well as Donation options as defined through django admin are listed on this page along with links to the relevant pages of the Phibsboro Cat Rescue website.